pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add another piece of code that checks if the current Soil's costume is either `rose_seed.png` or `daisy_seed.png`.
+Add another empty if statement inside the if statement we just created that checks if the current Soil's costume is either `rose_seed.png` or `daisy_seed.png`.
+Since the outer if statement won't be empty anymore, you will only need one `pass` keyword.

 {{< learner-task-help >}}